tiffanyadu/100-days-of-code/log.md

 **Thoughts:** Excited to get a more thorough understanding of JavaScript!
 Took me a long time to figure out the challenge, but I still managed to write all the code on my own!

+### Day 5: February 5, 2017

+**Today's Progress**: Finished the practice challenge from yesterday.
+I styled the page and added some additional functionality that allows user input and kept track of the number of coffee and donuts purchased.
+Also used a table to show the itemized costs and included some response text that appears after a user submits the form.

+**Thoughts:** Had a bit of difficulty getting the correct tax amount to show up on the page, but after some fidgeting, I figured it out.
+Not too bad overall!
+Looking forward to some more JavaScript challenges.

+**Link(s) to work:** [Breakfast Run] (http://codepen.io/tiffanyadu/pen/oBybNw)